uPortal-Attic/uportal-app-framework/docs/make-a-widget.md

     and before `templateRetireDate`, the widget communicates when the action stopped being available (e.g "Ended September 20th, 2018").
 See "Guidance" below for suggested formats and options.
 Works like SAML `NotOnOrAfter`.
-If only a date (and not a time) are provided, interprets this as 12:00am, that is as soon as that date starts.
+If only a date (and not a time) are provided, interprets this as 00:00, i.e. as soon as that date starts.
 So if for example the last day to execute an Annual Benefits Enrollment opportunity is October 26th, `takeActionEndDate` should be set to October 27th.
   * **templateRetireDate**: *(optional)* The date when the widget should switch back to displaying basic content.
 See "Guidance" heading below for suggested formats and options.